 General Financial Statements

-(Note: Since many have online access to your statements, you may ask why the need to keep them.
-After all, the bank can get them for you.
-While this is true, most banks will only do this for you back to a certain time, say two years.
-Anything older is considered “research” and they charge you per the hour for this.
-The average charge: $25/hour.
 And while it should only take a few minutes to pull up your account history, who is to say it won’t take them a few hours because of the “complexity” of your account history?
-Save the statement, avoid the fee.)
+Save the statements, avoid the fee.

 Credit Card Statements